robovm/robovm-docs/en/errors.md

 * **IDE errors**, such as error dialogs.
 * **Compilation errors**, your app didn't actually run.
-* **Deployment errors** while launching your app to a simulator or device.
+* **Deployment errors** while launching your app on a simulator or device.
 * **Crashes in Java code**, due to a bug or unhandled corner case.
 * **Crashes in native C/Objective-C code**, due to a bug or unhandled corner case.

 To identify the cause of an issue, you need to gather information for all these scenarios.
-Based on this information you can usually decide how to resolve the issue your solve.
-In case this is not possible, you will need to send us all the information associated with each error scenario listed below.
+Based on this information you can usually decide how to resolve the issue yourself or ask us for help.

 ## IDE Errors
 RoboVM comes with dedicated plugins for both Eclipse and IntelliJ IDEA.
 While we take great care that these are as bug free as possible, you might still run into issues every now and then.
-This might involve things such as error dialogs popping up, Interface Builder integration not doing what it's supposed to do and so on.
+This might involve things such as error dialogs popping up, Interface Builder integration not doing what it's supposed to do, and so on.
 In this case, collect the following information:

 * The IDE logs
   * IntelliJ IDEA: *Help -> Show Log in Finder*.